 In tight situations, at high speeds, and after long journeys, trucks’ brakes may not be able to stop the vehicle.
 Especially in stretches of long, down-hill driving, truck drivers may overuse their brakes to slow down.
 After too much breaking, this could cause total brake failure, making the truck a runaway vehicle with little maneuverability, and a high chance of accidents.

 Avoiding truck tire accidents is the purpose of several FMCSA regulations.
 The depth and quality of the tire treads are required to follow certain standards, which vary based on the tire’s location on the truck.
-For instance, while rear tires may be slightly worn – or even re-capped or re-treaded to save money – front steering tires must be new and in good quality.

 While this is not exclusively a vehicle equipment issue, many FMCSA rules require cargo to be evenly loaded and properly secured.
 While the truck moves, the cargo becomes one solid unit with respect to the laws of physics, and internal shifting of the cargo’s weight can cause serious effects for the vehicle’s overall stability.
-If cargo is originally loaded too far back in the trailer, too high up, or too unevenly, the trailer may not move the way the driver wants it to.
+If the cargo is originally loaded too far back in the trailer, or too unevenly, the trailer may not move the way the driver wants it to.
 Especially in tight corners or during emergency maneuvers (like sudden stopping or swerving to avoid danger), the trailer may not move correctly.